-- A. The decision maker or decision making body on any development project subject to requirements of this chapter shall find that the project as proposed complies with the provisions of this chapter. - B. Public Art Program Submittal.
+- A. The City Council decision maker or decision making body on any development project subject to requirements of this chapter, shall find that the project as proposed complies with the provisions of this chapter. - B. Public Art Program Submittal.
 In conjunction with submittal of application(s) for the approval of a development project subject to this chapter, the applicant shall submit a public art compliance report to the City Manager.
 The public art compliance report shall specify: - 1.
-The total building valuation of the project, provided by the City's Building Official and the calculation of the value of the applicant's required public art project; - 2.
-The location of the public art project site or the reservation of a public art site, or whether applicant would like to donate the public art to the City for placement on public property; and - 3.
-If eligible pursuant to Section 17.60.050, whether the applicant has elected to satisfy its public art contribution obligation through a public art contribution or through the payment of a fee in-lieu thereof. - C. Timing of Public Art In-Lieu Contribution.
+The total building valuation of the project, provided by the City's Building Official and the calculation of the value of the applicant's required public art project;

+- 2. The location of the public art project site or the reservation of a public art site, or whether applicant would like to donate the public art to the City for placement on public property; and - 3.
+If eligible pursuant to Section 17.60.050, whether the applicant has elected to satisfy its public art contribution obligation through a public art contribution or through the payment of a fee in-lieu thereof, or a combination of the two in accordance with section 17.60.050(c). - C. Timing of Public Art In-Lieu Contribution.
 If payment of in-lieu fee is applicable to the development project as specified in Section 17.60.050 and the applicant elects to make the public art in-lieu contribution, a requirement that public art in-lieu contribution payment be made prior to issuance of any building permit in the project based on building valuation for the particular building for which the building permit is sought.
-(Ord.
-518 § 2, 2010; prior code § 159.29.070)